GENESESHB/AirBnB_clone/README.md

 That concludes the breakdown of the provided code.
 It defines a `BaseModel` class with methods for initialization, string representation, saving, and converting to a dictionary.
 It's likely part of a larger framework or application for managing and storing data objects.

+Storage 🛄
+The above classes are handled by the abstracted storage engine defined in the FileStorage class.

+Every time the backend is initialized,AirBnB instantiates an instance of FileStorage called storage.
+The storage object is loaded/re-loaded from any class instances stored in the JSON file file.json.
+As class instances are created, updated, or deleted, the storage object is used to register corresponding changes in the file.json.

 # my_file_storage-important

 ``